accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 Alvin

-* Last week’s goal: Completed a few of the homework assignments without any help!!! :)
+* Last week’s goal
 * What went well (what goals did you meet?)
-I was able to figure out how to work out solutions on my own
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I did get a bit confused because I would have the basic logic but would get stuck thinking in a way that wasn't the best solution, and then I would try and get a few tips
 * What is your goal for next week?
-To complete all of the homework assignments on my own!
-* What do you need help with? (peers sign up to help if they can) Changing my way of analyzing problems to produce solutions using code
+* What do you need help with? (peers sign up to help if they can)

 George